mysto/clang-fpe/README.md

 The example code is [example.c](https://github.com/0NG/Format-Preserving-Encryption/blob/master/example.c).
 Also, there are some official [test vectors](http://csrc.nist.gov/groups/ST/toolkit/examples.html) for both FF1 and FF3 provided by NIST.
 You can run [test.py](https://github.com/0NG/Format-Preserving-Encryption/blob/master/test.py) with python 3.x.

-To compile the example.c with the fpe library, just run *make example* or *make*.

-**Run [test.py](https://github.com/0NG/Format-Preserving-Encryption/blob/master/test.py) for testing with official test vectors.**

-## Existing Implementations

-Based on searching GitHub and the Internet, there are no known reference implementations for either algorithm.

-An [existing C++ implementation](https://github.com/randombit/botan/tree/753b4c2d5301574d3c9390b79aa275a49809e6c8/src/lib/misc/fpe_fe1) based on the FFX mode, but the implementation differs from the NIST recommendation.

-Also, another [implementation in Go](https://github.com/capitalone/fpe) is great.
-I have learned a lot from it.

 ## TODO